ConsenSys/doc.pantheon/docs/Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md

 Minimum number of peers required before starting fast sync.
 Default is 5.

 !!! note
-    Synchronizing in FAST mode means historical world state data will be unavailable.
-Any methods attempting to access unavailable world state data will return `null`.
+    If synchronizing in FAST mode, most historical world state data is unavailable.
+Any methods attempting to access unavailable world state data return `null`.